School route training

 Walking to school instead of taking a cab?

-• The movement promotes performance and concentration.
+• The exercise boosts performance and concentration.

 • Your child meets classmates and can make friends.